your basket

-Did you know that employee wellbeing is now a recognised factor in organisational success?
-In fact, many businesses are starting to see the importance of employee wellbeing and are implementing programmes and policies to promote it.
+Did you know that employee wellbeing and wellness is now a recognised factor in organisational success?
+In fact, many businesses are starting to see the importance of health and wellbeing in the workplace and are implementing programmes and policies to promote it.
 This is because when employees feel good mentally and physically, they are more productive and motivated.
-In this blog post, we will discuss the importance of employee wellbeing in the workplace and why it is important for businesses to invest in it.
+In this blog post, we will discuss the importance of employee wellbeing in the workplace, the benefits of workplace wellbeing and why it is important for businesses to invest in it.

 Workplace stress can have a number of negative effects on employees, including decreased productivity, increased absenteeism, and higher levels of anxiety, depression and insomnia.
 In fact, studies have shown that workplace stress is one of the leading causes of job dissatisfaction.
 When employees are under constant stress, they are less able to focus on their work and are more likely to make mistakes.
 Furthermore, stress can also lead to burnout, a condition characterised by physical and emotional exhaustion.
 Burnout can have serious consequences, including impaired immune function and an increased risk for heart disease.
 Therefore, it is important for employers to provide a supportive working environment and to promote healthy coping strategies for employees who are experiencing stress.